MarcosMJD/ghcn-d/README.md

 In order to save space and costs, the range of years to be processed can be configured.
 See [Run pipelines](#run-pipelines).

+**Infrastructure as code:**
-- Infraestructure as code: Use Terraform to create a bucket GCS and dataset in BQ
+  Use Terraform to create a bucket GCS and dataset in BQ
   - ghcdn_raw bucket to store parquet files.
   - dhcdn dataset for the ingestion into BigQuery.
   - dbt_xxxx dataset for dbt cloud development environment.
   - production dataset for dbt cloud production environment.

+**Orchestration:**

-- Orchestration: Use Airflow to orchestrate data ingestion and transformation (dbt) pipelines.
+  Use Airflow to orchestrate data ingestion and transformation (dbt) pipelines.
 Orchestration of dbt cloud job with airflow requires access to API (either trial or team or enterprise plans).
 If you do not have access to API, it is possible ro run dbt cloud job manually.

+**Data ingestion:**

-- Data ingestion: Use Airflow to get data from AWS bucket to CGS and then to BigQuery:
+  Use Airflow to get data from AWS bucket to CGS and then to BigQuery (regular, non external tables).
+  Although it is possible to use BigQuery external tables (linked to parquet files in GCS) to perform transformations, these may be slower than regular tables.
+Also, optimization of queries over external tables would require partitioning of parquet files.
   - Dag `aws_gcs_other_datasets_dag` to ingest stations and countries data only once.
     - stations and countries are txt files, so need to be transformed to csv and then to parquet files.
   - Dag `aws_gcs_past_years_dag` to ingest observations from last years (until 2021) on a yearly basis with catchup.
     - This dag can be run only one, since these observations will likely not change anymore.
   - Dag `aws_gcs_current_year_dag` to ingest observations from current year on a daily basis (catchup of only one day):

-  To accelerate queries and data processing, each table of year (with observations) has been partitioned by date of observation and clustered by station.
+  To accelerate queries and data processing, each table of year (with observations) has been partitioned by date of observation (so 365 partitions in each table for specific year) and clustered by station.
   Original date type string from cvs is transformed to date type in order to be able to partition by time.

+**Transformations:**

-- Transformations: Use dbt cloud to perform unions, joins and aggregations on BQ.
+  Use dbt cloud to perform unions, joins and aggregations on BQ.
   - Staging (materialized=view):
     - Stations and countries: Create staged model from stations and countries tables in Big Query.
     - The output will be `stg_stations` and `stg_countries` models.
       In the stations model, extract country_code field from the station id field.
-    - Years:
+    - Observations:
       - Option 1 (discarded).
 Create staged model (view) for each year.
         The number of years may be too large.
 There is a one to one restriction model-table in dbt.
 So it is pointless to have such a large number of models.
       - Option 2: Create a fact_observations model that will loop through all BigQuery year tables, transforms them and union all together.
-        Staging models:
         Transformation for each year table:
         Observations with q_flag (quality flag) are discarded.
         Each row will have all observations for an specific day from a station.
 This will save space and will perform better.